oroinc/crm/README.md

 Use flat storage for values
 ---------------------------

-- use another backend model for attribute, as flatValues (can define this relation in your flexible entity)
+- use another backend storage for attribute, as flatValues (can define this relation in your flexible entity)
 - extends / replace base repository to change queries
 - use event / subscriber to change schema on each attribute insert / update / delete